HTS Codes With FDA Flags: Entry Process and More

 Do All HTS Codes Have FD Flags?

-So you might be asking yourself, “do all HTS Codes have FD flags?”
-The answer to that question is no. The FDA does not use FD flags on all imported products.
+At this point, you might be asking yourself, “do all HTS Codes connected to the FDA have FD flags?”
+The answer to that question is no. The FDA does not use FD flags on all the imported products they regulate.

-For example, textile imports would not have FD flags attached to them.
-That said, just because an imported product doesn’t receive an FD flag doesn’t mean that the FDA doesn’t regulate that product.
+That said, just because an imported product doesn't receive an FD flag doesn't mean that the FDA doesn’t regulate it.
+If it’s food or drug related, information will still need to be submitted to the FDA, regardless of flag status.

-While not all HTS codes have FDA flags, here are some common U.S. imports that may have FDA flags attached to them.
+While not all FDA imports are flagged, here are some common U.S. imports that may have FD flags attached to them and their average annual import value.

 What Products are Regulated by the FDA?